backstage/backstage/docs/integrations/azure/org.md

 }
 ```

-The User Transformer makes use of the built-in logic, but also modifies the username and sets a description
+This User Transformer example makes use of the built-in logic, but also modifies the username and sets a description

 ```ts
 export async function myUserTransformer(